--MAJOR KEY I-IV-V blues, shuffles, and swings:
+-MAJOR KEY I-IV-V blues, shuffles, and swings (like many of the jams on the CD):

 If a progression is a major key I-IV-V blues, swing, or shuffle there are MANY avenues to utilize when soloing and improvising.
 It's wide open and these I-IV-V progressions are extremely common in the blues.
 And you can solo over what relates to all and also try treating each chord as a separate event.